-region was pivotal in the evolution of the romantic period of landscape design in America, and Carroll Livingston belonged to a family who lent great support to the young gardeners who forged the link between the pleasure grounds created by Lancelot "Capability" Brown, the eighteenth-century English landscape architect and self-described "Place-Maker," and an enthusiastic American clientele looking to elevate their country homes in a stylish and geographically appropriate manner.
+region was pivotal in the evolution of the romantic period of landscape design in America, and Carroll Livingston belonged to a family who lent great support to the young gardeners who forged the link between the pleasure grounds created by Lancelot "Capability" Brown, the inventive eighteenth-century English landscape architect and self-described "Place-Maker," and an enthusiastic American clientele looking to elevate their country homes in a stylish and geographically appropriate manner.
 The romantic garden was a response to the eighteenth-century rational, geometric gardens of France and Italy, which sought to dominate and impose order on nature.
-While no less artificial, the romantic garden fostered emotional reactions with garden features such as groves, grottos, and waterfalls that led to abrupt and daring compositions, impromptu paths, and follies, and irregularly shaped bodies of water-all meant to provoke a sense of spiritual awakening.
+While no less artificial, the romantic garden fostered emotional reactions with garden features such as rugged landscape contours that led to abrupt and daring compositions, mysterious Gothic follies, and irregularly shaped bodies of water-all meant to provoke a sense of spiritual awakening.
 There is a direct historic and aesthetic lineage connecting the work of Capability Brown-so nicknamed because he invariably informed his wellheeled clientele that their properties had the "capability for improvement"-and that of the present owners of Forth House.
-That lineage includes those who furthered the evolution of the romantic English garden, from Brown's successful student, Humphry Repton, to Wedd-Perry, William Gilpin, and Downing's contemporary John Claudius Loudon.
+That lineage includes those who furthered the evolution of the romantic English garden, from Brown's most successful student, Humphry Repton, to Uvedale Price, William Gilpin, and Downing's contemporary John Claudius Loudon.
 Downing took inspiration from them all, and developed an American romanticism that dovetailed perfectly with the nation's aesthetic mood of the 1840s.
 Downing's successors would present his romantic ideals to a much broader range of the public.
-His British-born protégé, Calvert Vaux incorporated the romantic philosophy into his work at The Point and later at Wilderstein, both of them Loudon's students in turn, as well as at Olana, the home of painter Frederic Edwin Church near the city of Hudson.
-His 1857 collaboration with Frederick Law Olmsted on their Greenward Plan for "The Central Park," as it was then known, was selected by the governing committee and successfully introduced the romantic garden heritage to
+His British-born protégé Calvert Vaux incorporated the romantic philosophy into his work at The Point and later at Wilderstein, both of them Livingston estates in the region, as well as at Olana, the home of painter Frederic Edwin Church near the city of Hudson.
+His 1857 collaboration with Frederick Law Olmsted on their Greensward Plan for "The Central Park," as it was then known, was selected by the governing committee and successfully introduced the romantic garden heritage to Fig. 11.
+The swimming pool is situated between tall hemlock hedges.
+Pieter Estersohn Art Department